by Eric Swedlund

 , the area along University Boulevard between Euclid and Park Avenues, is also a go-to destination with a variety of options for patio dining.
 Before a Broadway touring show or concert at Centennial Hall

-, regularly rated as Tucson’s best Middle Eastern restaurant.
-Both sit on the edge of Geronimo Plaza, its tree-ringed foundation creating a mini oasis right off the busy street.
+, regularly rated as Tucson’s best Middle Eastern restaurant which sits on the edge of Geronimo Plaza, its tree-ringed foundation creating a mini oasis right off the busy street.
 On University of Arizona game days, sports fans and alumni returning can overflow the patios of No Anchovies

 and Frog & Firkin